Autumn Visits: Plot introduction

 In a poor, downtrodden Russia, a vector of future development of the world is being decided.
 Six Forces send their champions—Envoys, copies of real people, typical of their kind; they are almost the same as their prototypes.
 An Envoy can do only that what prototype can, but unlike them, envoys believe in their own forces, and thus can change the world.
 The Envoys have a main directive—to survive.
 The last surviving Envoy is deemed to be the most fit for the world, and guides it in the future.

 Plot summary

 Six forces: Love, Growth, Knowledge, Power, Strength, and Art.

 Kindness

-This world (actually, the whole action takes place in Russia and the Ukraine) lacks love; but the love this Envoy would bring the Kindness of fervent religion - leading to witch hunts and crusades.
+This world (actually, the whole action takes place in Russia and Ukraine) lacks love; but the love this Envoy would bring the Kindness of fervent religion - leading to witch hunts and crusades.
 The Original for this Envoy is a female doctor, who has seen the consequences of love, kindness and compassion neglected in her patients dying without access to medicines and treatments.
 She believes her Envoy to be God, or a divine messenger, but appears rather blind to her other aspects.